steve1rm/TwitterSRM/README.md

 * [ ] Use Parcelable instead of Serializable using the popular [Parceler library](http://guides.codepath.com/android/Using-Parceler).
 * [ ] Leverages the [data binding support module](http://guides.codepath.com/android/Applying-Data-Binding-for-Views) to bind data into layout templates.
-* [ ] On the profile screen, leverage the [CoordinatorLayout](http://guides.codepath.com/android/Handling-Scrolls-with-CoordinatorLayout#responding-to-scroll-events) to [apply scrolling behavior](https://hackmd.io/s/SJyDOCgU) as the user scrolls through the profile timeline.
+* [*] On the profile screen, leverage the [CoordinatorLayout](http://guides.codepath.com/android/Handling-Scrolls-with-CoordinatorLayout#responding-to-scroll-events) to [apply scrolling behavior](https://hackmd.io/s/SJyDOCgU) as the user scrolls through the profile timeline.
 * [ ] User can view their direct messages (or send new ones)

 The following **additional** features are implemented:

-* [x] Replaced the listview with the recyclerview for the hometimeline and usertimeline
+* [x] Replaced the listview with the recyclerview
 * [x] Uses butterknife for view injection
 * [x] Refreshes on the hometimeline fragment
 * [x] Uses glide for image loading